ColonialDustyBee/Personal-OS-Project/README.md

 This project was developed over the course of a month utilizing cfenollosa's OS tutorial found here: https://github.com/cfenollosa/os-tutorial and a bit of the OSDev Wiki

-Overall the OS functions as a monolithic kernel, has a working shell, and very barebones memory management system that simply allocates a memory pool that can be used by the program.
+Overall the OS functions as a monolithic kernel, has a working shell, and very barebones memory management system that simply creates a memory pool that can be used by the program.

 I added commands that make manipulation of memory to be possible, these commands help with the simulation of a file management system which I attempted to implement utilizing a single linked list.
 These commands are: